Harry Souttar: International career

 Souttar made his debut for the Scotland under-17 team against Romania in February 2015.
 On 6 March 2019, he was called up to the Australia national under-23 team.

-On 10 October 2019, he switched allegiance and debuted for the senior Australian national team at 20 years of age in a World Cup qualifier against Nepal, and scored twice in a 5–0 win; the fourth goal was initially recorded as a Nepalese own goal, but eventually was awarded to Souttar by FIFA.
+On 10 October 2019, Souttar switched allegiance and debuted for the senior Australian national team at 20 years of age in a World Cup qualifier against Nepal, and scored twice in a 5–0 win; the fourth goal was initially recorded as a Nepalese own goal, but eventually was awarded to Souttar by FIFA.
 Souttar would go on to score two more goals for Australia in a 7–1 win against Chinese Taipei in his second game for the national team.

 At 2.00 metres, Souttar is the tallest outfield player to have represented the senior Australia national team, and the second tallest player ever, behind goalkeeper Zeljko Kalac at 2.02 metres.

 Souttar qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.

-He was named in Australia's squad for the 2022 FIFA World Cup in November 2022.
+Souttar was named in Australia's squad for the 2022 FIFA World Cup in November 2022.
 Souttar received significant praise for his defensive performances during the tournament.

+On 31 May 2026, Souttar was selected in the 26-man squad for the 2026 FIFA World Cup.

+Souttar captained the Socceroos for the first time in the friendly match against Switzerland on the eve of the 2026 FIFA World Cup.